Symrise (FRA:SY1) PT Set at €109.00 by Sanford C. Bernstein

-Symrise (FRA:SY1) has been assigned a €109.00 ($128.24) price objective by stock analysts at Sanford C. Bernstein in a report released on Friday, Borsen Zeitung reports.
-Sanford C. Bernstein’s target price points to a potential downside of 12.66% from the stock’s current price.
+Symrise (FRA:SY1) has been given a €109.00 ($128.24) price objective by analysts at Sanford C. Bernstein in a report released on Thursday, Borsen Zeitung reports.
+Sanford C. Bernstein’s price objective indicates a potential downside of 11.53% from the stock’s previous close.

 Symrise AG develops, produces, and supplies fragrances, flavorings, cosmetic active ingredients and raw materials, and functional ingredients.
 It operates through three segments: Scent & Care, Flavor, and Nutrition.
 The Scent & Care segment develops, produces, and sells fragrance ingredients and compositions, cosmetic ingredients, and mint flavors, as well as specific application processes for such substances.